-Admission to the BSIT program suggests that a student has completed two units of secondary math with a "C" or better, to include Algebra II.
+Admission to the Bachelor of Science Information Technology (BSIT) program suggests that a student has completed two units of secondary math with a "C" or better, to include Algebra II.
 Admission to the CIS program encourages that students have completed two units of secondary math with a "C" or better, to include Algebra.
 It is strongly recommended that students enrolling in the BSIT program have successfully completed one networking or programming course; those who do not meet this requirement are encouraged to enroll in the CIS program until they have completed two terms.

-In addition to the 36 credits of general education and elective requirements, students are required to take a concentration group of courses to total 76 credits.
-Each concentration listed below consists of 40 credits including 22 core credits, 9 credits specific to the concentration, and 9 elective credits.
+In addition to 36 credits of general education and elective requirements, CIS majors are required to take 40 credits of program-specific coursework comprised of 22 core credits and 18 program electives.